-Carriage of passengers with tickets purchased from SBB.ch or via the SBB Mobile app (including the preview version) or in the SBB mini app on Alipay/WeChat (henceforth “electronic tickets”) is subject to the tariffs of the Swiss transport companies.
+Carriage of passengers with tickets purchased from SBB.ch, via the SBB Mobile app (including the preview version) or in the SBB mini app on Alipay/WeChat (henceforth “electronic tickets”) is subject to the tariffs of the Swiss transport companies.

 The “Common ancillary fare conditions for National Direct Service and the regional fare networks” of the Swiss transport companies (hereinafter “Tariff 600”), the “T610 tariff for internal SBB services” and the “Standard international tariff for the carriage of passengers and luggage by rail (TCV)” for international passenger services (hereinafter “Tariff 719”) can be viewed either at staffed points of sale or at SBB.ch.